 As of July 21, 2020, over 2,000 properties have had secondary water meters installed in the "Complete" and "In Progress" areas shown on the map beow.
 The remaining areas in pink will have meters installed before the end of 2020.

 Why is Riverton installing secondary water meters now?

-To learn more about the legislative mandate and the need to conserve water to prolong the life of the system, click on the button below.
+To learn more about the need to conserve water to prolong the life of the system and the 2019 legislative mandate, click on the button below.

 Questions & Comments

 If you have questions or comments, or would like to sign up for updates, please contact the project information team.